-Risk Management for business
+Risk Management for Business Owners

 Risk management is important for every business.
 Every business will face risks that could affect their success.
 Often the approach of an entrepreneur is to get things done quickly.
 A Quick Start approach.
 This can mean that some risks are overlooked until they rear their ugly heads.
 What is needed is a balanced approach that gives time to evaluate risk.
 For those interested in a detailed understanding of risk and its management click on this LINK.
 A study by CASS business school looks at the implications of not managing risk in business.
 Click this LINK to see the full report.

 So what is risk?
 Risk is the probability of something happening and its related consequences.
 Once a risk is identified the consequences should to be evaluated and quantified.
 Effective risk management is an ongoing process and is at the heart of strategic thinking.
 A quarterly review of your risk register by senior leaders and managers is a good place to start.
 A risk register is simply a document that contains all your risks.
 It’s a good idea to rank your risks in order of importance and urgency.

 Business risk can be categorised in the following headings.
 These headings can be sub categorised depending on what is appropriate for your business.

 - Financial risk – this will include the financial systems you use.
 The nature of your business transactions.
 The financial structure of your business.
 E.g. lack of financial planning.

 - Compliance risk – the need to comply with the law relating to your sector and business.
 E.g. health & Safety law.

 - Operational risk – associated with your business administration and business operations.
 E.g. failure in a manufacturing process.